-So, the question on the mind of all managing partners and practice managers is: how can we increase those elusive chargeable hours and provide better support?
+Therefore, the main challenge for managing partners and practice managers is: how can you boost chargeable hours and provide better support?

 Setting Realistic Chargeable Hour Goals